philippgeisler/a-new-zelpst/readme.md

 to improve or fix even without you having to tell me.
 Do still tell me though if you have ideas or think these ones here are bad:

-- create ´year_romanized´ programmatically from publishing ´date´ field
+- create `year_romanized` programmatically from publishing `date` field
-- maybe not call it ´subtitle´ and always make it a blockquote?
+- maybe not call it `subtitle` and always make it a blockquote?
-- put all theme-specific fields in one ´octavo´ YAML field (purpose: make clear this is theme-specific data, both in content markup and template code, possibly allowing to identify which theme CSS to use when having multi-theme blog (see next idea)
+- put all theme-specific fields in one `octavo` YAML field (purpose: make clear this is theme-specific data, both in content markup and template code, possibly allowing to identify which theme CSS to use when having multi-theme blog (see next idea)
 - idea: as it will be hard to impossible to only come up with articles that match this very specific, historic design, I think of ways to give myself a way to easily tell Kirby to use a specific theme for specific blog posts; first step will be to name all theme-specific files accordingly unique, then create a “theme-agnostic” homepage
 - fix layout issues on devices with very small width